PSORLab/EAGO.jl/docs/src/McCormick/operators.md

 # **Currently supported operators**

 The operators currently supported are listed below.
-The operators with a check box have been subject to a large degree of scrutiny and are near optimal implementations.
+The operators with a check box have been subject to a large degree of scrutiny and have been implemented for both forward and reverse McCormick relaxations.

 ### **Univariate McCormick Operators**